 UX Green Bay Press Gazette, "Permit Denied for Controversial Capitol Hill Tree House."
 This Wisconsin CBS affiliate reports on the story.

-granted a "temporary 10-day permit" which was not the case.
-DDOT construction permits normally close after a specified timeframe (in this case, 10 days) and don't need to be renewed after work has been completed.
+a "temporary 10-day permit" which was not the case.
+DDOT "balcony" construction permits always close after a specified timeframe (in this case, 10 days) and don't need to be renewed after work has been completed.

 Scoop Nest On-line, "Permit Denied for Capitol Hill Tree House."
 The Daily Mail On-line newswire reports on the PSC ruling.